KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 Let's have a look at an example so we better can grasp the concepts.

-> We just started playing a game of chess, none of the players have made a move, so the board is in its starting position.
+> We just started playing a game of chess; none of the players have made a move, so the board is in its starting position.
 Then the state, _S<sub>t</sub>_, is the current board configuration.
 The agent may then choose to move its leftmost pawn one step forward, which would be its action, _A<sub>t</sub>_.
 After the agent has made its move, the opponent would make its move.
 Following this, the agent would have a look at the new board state, _S<sub>t+1</sub>_, and receive a reward _R<sub>t+1</sub>_.
-This reward could be defined in many different ways, for instance the value of the opponent's lost pieces minus the value of the agent's lost pieces or the increase in the probability of winning the game.
+This reward could be defined in many different ways, for instance, the value of the opponent's lost pieces minus the value of the agent's lost pieces or the increase in the probability of winning the game.

 There are many ways to perform reinforcement learning, but what they have in common is that they at every state want to find the action that maximizes the expected cumulative reward.
 We have chosen to focus on two different RL methods to find optimal market making strategies: *Q-learning* and *Double Deep Q-Network* (DDQN).

 ### Q-learning
-*Q-learning* is one of the earliest developed reinforcement learning methods and is a so called "tabular" method.
+*Q-learning* is one of the earliest developed reinforcement learning methods and is a so-called "tabular" method.
 It essentially wants to find the value of the expected cumulative reward for every pair of state ***s*** and action *a*, _Q(_***s***,*a)*.
 While this is transparent and intuitive, it becomes infeasible when there are very many combinations of states and actions.
 Furthermore, there is also a lack of generalizability &ndash; it cannot make use of its previous experiences when it faces a very similar but previously unvisited state.

 ### Double Deep Q-Network
 What one can do instead of using tabular methods is to use an approximative function to estimate the expected cumulative rewards.
-Using this method, one reduces the number of learnable parameters from the number combinations of states and actions (as for tabular methods) to the number of parameters that parameterizes the function.
+Using this method, one reduces the number of learnable parameters from the number combinations of states and actions (as for tabular methods) to the number of parameters that parameterize the function.
 Fantastic!

 While there are many ways to structure this approximative function, using neural networks has lately become very popular.
-These methods are so called deep reinforcement learning (DRL) methods.
-While there are a plethora of DRL methods, we have chosen to focus on *Double Deep Q-Network* (DDQN) which quite closely replicates the ideas behind Q-learning.
-This technique has for instance been used to learn to play Atari games.
+These methods are so-called deep reinforcement learning (DRL) methods.
+While there are a plethora of DRL methods, we have chosen to focus on *Double Deep Q-Network* (DDQN), which quite closely replicates the ideas behind Q-learning.
+This technique has, for instance, been used to learn to play Atari games.

 With this short introduction to reinforcement learning done, we now want to apply it to market making.
 But what is market making?